smetj/krolyk/README.md

     Your class will receive 2 methods and 1 dictionary object from the Krolyk framework:

-    self.config      :  The dictionary containing the parameters coming from this class's section in the Krolyk config file.
     self.acknowledge :  Krolyk method which acknowledges the data coming from the queue. self.block       :  Krolyk method to check whether the main loop is going to exit.